Transversal polynomial of r-fold covers: Multigraphs and Covers

 We define the \textsl{valency} of a vertex to be the number of non-loop edges on it plus twice the number of loops.
 We remark that this is consistent with the definition of valency in the context of graphs embedded on surfaces.

-A \textsl{homomorphism} from a multigraph $(V_1,E_1)$ to a multigraph $(V_2,E_2)$ is a map $h:V_1\to V_2$ such that the image of each edge is an edge (or loop).
-Note that a loop must be mapped to a loop.
+A \textsl{homomorphism} from a multigraph $Y$ to a multigraph $X$ is a map $h$ with domain $V_Y \cup E_Y$ that maps $V_Y$ to $V_X$ and $E_Y$ to $E_X$ such that, for any edge $e$, we have that $h(\rho_Y(e)) = \rho_X(h(e))$.
+In other words, the image of the set of endpoints (in $Y$) of an edge $e$ is the set of endpoints of the image of $e$ (in $X$).
+As a loop has a single endpoint, loops of $Y$ are mapped to loops of $X$.

 A homomorphism $h$ is a \textsl{local bijection} if for each vertex $u$, the number of non-loop edges on $u$ and $h(u)$ are equal and the number of loops on $u$ and $h(u)$ are equal.
-If $X$ and $Y$ are multigraphs and there is a locally bijective homomorphism $h$ from $X$ to $Y$, we say that $(X,h)$ is a \textsl{cover} of $Y$.
+If $X$ and $Y$ are multigraphs and there is a locally bijective homomorphism $h$ from $Y$ to $X$, we say that $(Y,h)$ is a \textsl{cover} of $X$.
 In this case we will call $h$ a \textsl{covering map}.
+If $(Y,h)$ is a cover of $X$ and $v$ is a vertex in $X$, the \textsl{fibre} of $h$ at $v$ is the set